iwheelbuy/SquareMosaicLayout/README.md

 - [x] Each section can have its own background (optional).
 - [x] Space between sections can be changed (optional).
 - [x] Space between, before and after __blocks__ in __pattern__ can be changed (optional).
+- [x] Each section can have one repeated __block__.

+## Author

+iwheelbuy, iwheelbuy@gmail.com

+## License

+SquareMosaicLayout is available under the MIT license.
+See the [LICENSE](https://raw.githubusercontent.com/iwheelbuy/SquareMosaicLayout/master/LICENSE) file for more info.

 ## Example - copying [TRMosaicLayout](https://github.com/vinnyoodles/TRMosaicLayout)